-A third, 23043.IG, was returned to the IG for further investigation in May 2023.
-The IG has completed its supplemental investigation, and the matter is on today's agenda.
-We anticipate continuing the meeting with the respondent in December, based on these supplemental investigative materials.
+The second, 23043.IG, was returned to the IG for further investigation in May 2023.
+The IG completed its supplemental investigation; the matter is on today's agenda for a meeting with the subject, based on these supplemental investigative materials.

-In the fourth, 23050.IG, the Board found probable cause and will meet with the respondent's counsel at today's meeting.
+In the third, 23050.IG, the Board found probable cause and met with the subject's counsel in November.
+It is on today's agenda for consideration of further action.